 Bouldering pads have a tough life.
 They get dragged through the mud, stacked up against abrasive rocks and take a pounding every time you fall.
 They need to be made of hardwearing materials like the 1100D Cordura we use, and stitched together with reinforced or bartacked seams that are not going to blow apart when you land.

 These are small crash pads that are used to cover the gaps where two pads meet, protect your fall on a sit-start, protect low traverses or cover outlying roots and rocks.
 They're usually slim and portable and are used alongside a bigger bouldering mat.

-Check out the Sputnik or Waffa if you're after this kind of bouldering mat.
+Check out the Waffa if you're after this kind of bouldering mat.

 The crash pad most people buy.
 There's some size variation in this category, but one full pad should be enough to keep you protected from a mid-level fall.
 They fold in half so that they can be easily carried and fit into most car boots.
 High mileage boulderers often have two of these.